Glagan/MMD-Online-Save/README.md

 ## Usage

-An user can register in the options page inside MyMangaDex, sending a ``POST`` request to ``/user`` with at least the username and password, as the email and options are optional.
+An user can register in the options page inside MyMangaDex, sending a ``POST`` request to ``/user`` with at least the username and password, as options are optional.
 Updating informations is done by sending a ``POST`` request to ``/user/self`` with the fields updated as you wish.
 Informations about the user are obtained by sending a ``GET`` request to ``/user/self``, and you can delete all data (titles included) by sending a ``DELETE`` request to ``/user/self``.

 When opening a title page or when reading a chapter, a request could be sent, to update the last open and the optional generated chapters list.
 The update is done by sending a ``POST`` request to ``/user/self/title/{mangaDexId}`` and a row is created if it does not already exist.

-When Syncing, a ``GET`` request is sent to ``/user/self/title``, and the local storage is updated to reflect the online save.
+When Syncing, a ``GET`` request is sent to ``/user/self/export``, and the local storage is updated to reflect the online save.
-On the opposite, when saving online, a ``POST`` request is sent to ``/user/self/title`` and all titles are updated with the received data.
+On the opposite, when saving online, a ``POST`` request is sent to ``/user/self/import`` and all titles are updated with the received data.

 If options are saved online, a ``POST`` request is sent to ``/user/self/options`` with the updated options when saving them, and a ``GET`` request is sent when you import your online options.